-Over the last few years, there has been a growing desire to install basins made from concrete, stone or a coloured ceramic, other than white.
+Over the last few years, there has been a growing desire to install coloured basins made from concrete or stone.
 White basins have been the norm in many bathrooms for good reasons.
 Reasons I will explain below.

-They are versatile with any coloured tapware.
+White basins are versatile with any coloured tapware.
 Whether you choose, gold, brass, copper, rose gold, stainless, black or even white taps, a white basin can pull off whatever coloured tapware you choose.
 Some stones and even black basins, can’t carry off coloured tapware as well as a white basin can.
-Black on black doesn’t give the same effect as white on white.

 A white ceramic basin is easy to clean.
 There aren’t too many cleaners that will damage the outer surface.
 Unlike concrete and stone where care must be taken.

 All other basin styles are usually more expensive and often require more thought when mounting and installing them.
-For example, concrete basins are HEAVY and require appropriate brackets and support to ensure it doesn’t collapse the vanity it’s been installed on.
+For example, concrete basins are HEAVY and require appropriate brackets and support.

 White basins aren’t prone as much to scratches or breaks – they can happen, but are rare and can usually be buffed out with a cream cleanser.